You ASKED: Is Leaky Gut Causing My Inflammation or Immune Issues? (Part Two of Three)

-The vast majority of clients in my practice have a chronic inflammatory concern that manifests itself in digestive issues or auto-immune issues, usually with mental wellbeing challenges.
+As a gut health dietitian, the vast majority of clients I see in my practice have a chronic inflammatory concern that manifests itself in digestive issues or auto-immune issues, usually with mental wellbeing challenges.

 I am constantly asked: is leaky gut behind this?
 Unfortunately, the answer is rarely clear for the individual case.
 Which we’ll talk more about…but let’s start with what’s actually happening to your body when your gut barrier falters.

 Your gut knows best about who should be allowed past the velvet ropes into your circulation and who – or what – should be passed on through to the porcelain bowl.
-You have a very sophisticated system of absorptive channels and transporters designed to optimize your intake of environmental goodies.
+You have a very sophisticated system of absorptive channels and transporters designed to optimize your intake of environmental goodies, which is why gut health nutrition is so critical.
 These features should be adequate to block immunogenic or harmful substances out of your body, until barrier dysfunction occurs.

 What happens when a dysfunctional barrier allows more than its fair share through?
-This is known as the translocation of luminal contents – and it is being associated with an increasing number of chronic conditions1,2,6,7.
+This is known as the translocation of luminal contents – and it’s associated with an increasing number of chronic conditions1,2,6,7.

-In the literature, leaky gut is noted in severe burn patients, HIV, celiac disease and inflammatory bowel diseases.
+In the literature, which I comb through for my recent gut health Cookbook, leaky gut is noted in severe burn patients, HIV, celiac disease and inflammatory bowel diseases.
 You might expect this due to the active severity of disease; however, it’s also common in obesity and metabolic syndrome.
 In metabolic syndrome, it is thought that the translocation of bacterial fragments known as lipopolysaccharides causes inflammation that leads to insulin resistance2,7.
 Where is this coming from?
 As I discussed in part one, dysbiosis and inflammatory responses, often triggered by diet, infection or stress.
 However, an interesting question is whether or not the dysbiosis and gut barrier dysfunction cause disease or vice versa; another possibility is that the environmental conditions (like diet) that create both do so simultaneously.

 The Microbiome at Home in Your Gut